Back to the main page

 High School Student (Summer 2022)

 Sharvani attended the South Brunswick High School and was an intern with the lab through the Partners in Science Program.
 She worked with Ella Ivanova on predicting the surface tension of organophosphorus liquids using Python scripts.
-She will join the Columbia University as an Egleston Scholar, hoping to major in Electrical or Computer Engineering.
+After graduation she joined Columbia University as an Egleston Scholar, majoring in Electrical or Computer Engineering.

 Joshua Oliveira